gogocat/Airwallex-test/README.md

 ### `npm run build`

-This command will run esLint attempt to fix code style issue then run test with coverage and finally builds the app for production to the `build` folder.\
+This command will run esLint and then run test with coverage and finally builds the app for production to the `build` folder.\

  For deployment, please see the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.